Compliance frameworks explained.

 Why Do You Need It?

-If you do business internationally — especially in Europe, Asia, or with government entities — ISO 27001 is often required.
-It's the compliance framework the rest of the world recognizes.
+If you do business internationally, especially in Europe, Asia, or with government entities, ISO 27001 is often required.
+It is the compliance framework the rest of the world recognizes.

 The Business Case